 - Another talked about “feeling like an alien.”
 Most of her colleagues didn’t have kids, and she was returning to teach a new class that didn’t even know she just had a child.
 She remembers her first day back, riding the train and thinking about leaving her baby at home.
 “No one knows I just left my baby at home,” she thought, and wondered if the people around her might be parents too.

-- Another new mom took the opposite approach – in order to maintain a sense of work-life balance in a way that worked for her, she had to be either 100% focused on work or 100% focused on being a parent.
+- Another new mom took the opposite approach.
+In order to maintain a sense of work-life balance in a way that worked for her, she had to be either 100% focused on work or 100% focused on being a parent.
 This meant no checking in with the daycare during her workday and no work emails when she got home at night.

 In the end, confidence is one of the key ingredients for figuring out what will work best for you.
-“Take it one day at a time and try your best not to get overwhelmed, and when you do, because you will, take a step back and breathe.
+“Take it one day at a time and try your best not to get overwhelmed and when you do (because you will), take a step back and breathe.
 Stay positive.
 Remind yourself of what a great job you’re doing juggling all the hard work,” one Ovia mom counsels new parents.

 Focusing back in on work

 Some parents who have been on leave often find they even have to reacclimate to being back in the company of adults.
-One new mom talked about trying to do a “slow ramp-up” as a way of getting used to talking to adults again.
+One talked about trying to do a “slow ramp-up” as a way of getting used to talking to adults again.
 When she started bringing her son in with her to visit her husband’s work, she realized she was having trouble forming sentences and making eye contact.
 So she began making a point to go to lunch with other women to help ease herself back into interacting with adults.

-Some further advice that can help once you’re back on the job:
+Some further advice that can help once you’re back on the job.